FrantzCFelix/Eventify-your-map/README.md

 ## Link

-[Here] is the deployed version(http://bit.ly/Eventify-your-map).
+[Here](http://bit.ly/Eventify-your-map) is the deployed version.
 It is currently being hosted on github pages.

 ## Authors